cyberbotics/webots-doc/guide/installation-procedure.md

 ```

 Optionally, Webots can be autentified thanks to the `Cyberbotics.asc` signature
-file which can be downloaded `here`, using this command:
+file which can be downloaded [here](http://www.cyberbotics.com/linux), using
+this command:

 ```